 History of LRAP

-Georgetown Law began the Loan Repayment Assistance Program (LRAP) in 1986 to assist JD graduates in pursuing careers in the field of public interest law within the U.S. as well as international opportunities.
+Georgetown Law began its Loan Repayment Assistance Program (LRAP) in 1986 to assist JD graduates in pursuing careers in the field of public interest law.
 Graduates who qualify for LRAP benefits receive assistance with monthly student loan payments in the form of interest-free loans from Georgetown Law.

-Then the faculty voted to approve changes that greatly enhanced and simplified the program.
-Effective in May 2007, LRAP I and II were combined into one program, LRAP II, that has the best features of each.
+Subsequently, the faculty approved changes that greatly enhanced and simplified the programs.
+Effective May 2007, LRAP I and II were combined into one program, LRAP II, that has the best features of both.

 Awards are administered to participants as loans that are forgiven after six months.
 Thus, as long as a participant in LRAP remains in his/her eligible employment during the six month term, and qualified for funding, he/she would receive forgiveness for that loan at the end of the six months.